mssola/dotfiles/kf5/README.md

 it separately.
 I will remove this directory when the KDE Frameworks is stable and all the KDE apps are ported to Frameworks.

+This directory also assumes that you have installed all the dependencies as specified in: https://community.kde.org/Frameworks/Building.
 In order to compile everything, perform the following commands in the directory where all the KDE Frameworks sources should go:

     $ source kf5.sh
     $ ./kf5-build.sh